MacroFab/Mojolicious-Datadog/example/README.md

 ## Running the Server

-The server can be run using Docker Compose:
+The server can be run using Docker Compose from the parent directory:

 ```bash
 docker-compose up --build